 There are, according to Carnap, also questions that cannot be addressed properly on the basis of the formulations of QM that Carnap was aware of.
 These include questions about the logic and language of the theory.
-He wrote: ``The revolutionary nature of the Heisenberg uncertainty principle has led some philosophers and physicists to suggest that certain basic changes be made in the language of physics. [...]
-The most extreme proposals for such modification concern a change in the form of logic used in physics.''
-(Carnap 1966, 288) Among these proposals, he recalled Martin Strauss’ revision of the formation rules in the language of QM, motivated by the meaninglessness of classical conjunctions of statements about conjugate observables, like momentum and position (for discussion of Carnap’s reply to Strauss and his exchanges with Bohr, see Faye and Jaksland 2021).
+He wrote: “The revolutionary nature of the Heisenberg uncertainty principle has led some philosophers and physicists to suggest that certain basic changes be made in the language of physics. [...]
+The most extreme proposals for such modification concern a change in the form of logic used in physics.”
+(Carnap 1966, 288) Among these proposals, he recalled Martin Strauss’ revision of the formation rules in the language of QM, motivated by the meaninglessness of classical conjunctions of statements about conjugate observables, like momentum and position (for discussion of Carnap’s reply to Strauss and his exchanges with Bohr, see Faye and Jaksland, 2021).
 Carnap further mentioned Garrett Birkhoff and von Neumann’s (1936) change of the transformation rules, by the replacement of the law of distribution (of conjunction over disjunction) by that of modularity, as well as Reichenbach’s (1944) replacement of the law of the excluded third by that of the excluded fourth.
 However, unlike Putnam (1968), Carnap was not ready to take lessons in logic from QM.
-Rather, he was inclined to think that it was not a change in logic, but the change in the causality structure implied by quantum-mechanical laws (i.e. indeterminism), that made QM revolutionary.
-The question whether the logic of physics ought to be revised is not one that could be addressed properly without first presenting ``the entire field of physics stated in a systematic form that would include formal logic.''
+In a meeting in 1962 in Los Angeles, upon hearing Putnam’s endorsement of Birkhoff and Von Neumann’s non-distributive logic, Carnap responded in the following way: “Ich sage, dass ich eher bereit wäre, weitgehende Änderungen in den physikalischen Begriffen zu machen”.\footnote{Presumably Carnap would have preferred pilot-wave-like modifications of the quantum formalism, as he in fact had mentioned in an earlier conversation with Putnam in 1960 at Stanford: “Ich sage, ich habe neigung zu der Ansicht von Bohm, usw.”
+We thank Marij van Strien for drawing our attention to these passages in Carnap’s diary.} The question whether the logic of physics ought to be revised is not one that could be addressed properly without first presenting “the entire field of physics stated in a systematic form that would include formal logic.”
 (Carnap 1966, 290)